History of Pete Buttigieg in Timeline

 On April 14, 2019, Pete Buttigieg launched his campaign for the 2020 presidential election, becoming the first openly gay man to launch a Democratic presidential campaign.

-In April 2019, the Common Council approved Pete Buttigieg's request to develop a city climate plan, and he signed a contract with the Chicago firm Delta Institute to assist.
+In April 2019, the Common Council approved Pete Buttigieg's request to enable his administration to develop a city climate plan.

-In May 2019, James Mueller, endorsed by Pete Buttigieg, won the Democratic primary for South Bend mayor with 37 percent of the vote.
+In May 2019, James Mueller, endorsed by Buttigieg, won the Democratic primary for the South Bend mayoral election with 37 percent of the vote.

-In June 2019, Queerty named Buttigieg one of its "Pride50" people in recognition of his work ensuring society moves towards equality, acceptance, and dignity for all queer people.
+In June 2019, Queerty named Buttigieg one of its "Pride50" people to mark the 50th anniversary of the Stonewall riots.

-In June 2019, after a white South Bend police officer shot and killed Eric Logan, an African American man, Pete Buttigieg addressed the public reaction, including presiding over a town hall meeting.
+In June 2019, after a white South Bend police officer shot and killed Eric Logan, an African American man, Buttigieg focused on the emerging public reaction.

 In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards, run by God's Love We Deliver.